Procurement and Fair Jobs Code - what is required by agencies

 Agencies providing goods, service or works for certain essential services

-The Fair Jobs Code does not apply to Agencies providing goods, services or works for essential services related to the supply of:
+The Fair Jobs Code does not apply to agencies providing goods, services or works for essential services related to the supply of:

 • electricity